franciscoxavier04/pm-BIM/docs/enterprise-guide/enterprise-cloud-guide/book-cloud/README.md

 ## Pay per invoice (via bank transfer)

-If you book an annual plan and your organization is based in the EU, Switzerland or the United States you can also choose to pay via invoice.

-To select this option check the **Pay per invoice** checkbox.
+To select the **Pay per invoice** option, select the respective checkbox.
 This will open additional fields to be filled out.

 Enter your **Billing information**.
 If you are a business customer from the EU, please enter a valid **VAT ID number**.